 You can have up to seven steps in a growth curve.
 Each step has a starting temperature set point and a duration.
 Your PEC Plus automatically calculates the set points for the days between the steps and adjusts the set points at midnight each day.
 Individual set points for the variable and fixed stages are adjusted relative to the growth curve temperature for that particular day.
 This is an extremely powerful feature because it lets you put fan and heating strategies in place once, and then adjust them automatically over time.

+For example, in the table on the right, step 2 has a duration of 10 days.
 The difference between the starting set point (86.5°F) and the starting set point for the next step (85°F) is 1.5°F.

-The PEC Plus divides the temperature difference by the duration $1.5 \div 10=0.15$ and then automatically adjusts the set point by 0.15°F each day for 10 days.
+The PEC Plus divides the temperature difference by the duration $1.5 \div 10=0.15$ and then automatically adjusts the set point by $0.15^{\circ}F$ each day for 10 days.